Frequently Asked Questions about EMDR at Alli Center in Iowa

 Do you specialize in trauma, and what kinds of trauma do you typically treat (childhood, relational, medical, sexual, combat, systemic, etc.)?

 Alli Center has therapists who specialize in treating trauma, including complex trauma.
-We know that every person’s experience with trauma is different, and so we focus on building relationships with our clients to support them with a trauma-informed approach that begins with stabilization and resourcing and, when appropriate for the individual, can include therapeutic approaches that handle the traumatic material itself.
+We know that every person’s experience with trauma is different, and so we focus on building relationships with our clients to support them.
+Our trauma-informed approach begins with stabilization, resourcing and, when appropriate for the individual, can include therapeutic techniques that handle the traumatic material itself.
 Our therapists have experience working with complex, childhood, sexual, relational, and systemic trauma.
-They work collaboratively with each person to create an individualized treatment plan that’s right for the client right now.
+They work collaboratively with you to create an individualized treatment plan that’s right for where you are right now.

 What trauma-focused modalities do you use (EMDR, TF-CBT, CPT, IFS, Somatic therapies, AIR Network, etc.)?

 Alli Center has therapists trained in a variety of trauma-focused modalities, including Eye-Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Accelerated Resolution Therapy (ART), and others.
-Our therapists understand that trauma affects both the mind and body, including how we process things, experience our bodily sensations, and access memories.
-We often weave together multiple modalities to leverage the wisdom of healing practices like somatics with the power of cognitive relearning and strengths-based adaptation.
+Our therapists understand that trauma affects both the mind and body, including how we process things, make sense of our bodily sensations, and access memories.
+We often weave together multiple modalities to leverage the wisdom of healing practices like somatics with the power of cognitive restructuring and strengths-based adaptation.

 Are you trained and certified in those modalities, or do you use them informally?